 By Adam Scott, MS, CSCS

-Last year a study from the University of Copenhagen found that just 2 weeks of inactivity in a limb can led to a 33% loss in strength – a decline which was equated to aging 40-50 years.
+A study from the University of Copenhagen found that just 2 weeks of inactivity in a limb can lead to a 33% loss in strength – a decline which was equated to aging 40-50 years.

 Facing such bleak statistics, it is no wonder why so many athletes attempt to rush back into training.
 One thing we have always recommended to our athletes is to train around the injury while seeking proper medical treatment (surgery, physical therapy, etc.).
 Anecdotally we have found this to be an effective way to speed along their recovery.